GaelVaroquaux/website/content/science/2025_tabicl_table_foundation.rst

    boundaries on very simple toy data.
 It is useful to get a feeling of how classifiers behave.

-It is interesting to see that while TabICL form very flexible decision boundaries, they do extend along the horizontal and vertical axes, as the decision tree and random forest.
+It is interesting to see that while TabICL forms very flexible decision boundaries, they do extend along the horizontal and vertical axes, as the decision tree and random forest.
 These axis-aligned features are a very important aspect of the inductive bias.